 Defense Strategies

-- Data source verification: Only use trusted data providers, cross-verify multiple sources
+- Data source verification: Only use trusted data providers and cross-reference multiple sources

-- Anomaly detection: Apply statistical tests to training data, filter outliers
+- Anomaly detection: Apply statistical tests on training data to filter outliers

-- Model version control: Save model snapshots before each retrain for quick rollback when anomalies are detected
+- Model version control: Save model snapshots before each retraining; roll back quickly if anomalies are detected

-- Performance monitoring thresholds: Auto-alert and pause trading when model performance deviates from baseline beyond a certain threshold
+- Performance monitoring thresholds: Automatically alert and pause trading when model performance deviates beyond a certain threshold from baseline

 Threat 5: Exchange API Vulnerabilities